Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting: Simulation Results and Analysis

-In sparse environments, the priority shifts from capacity to coverage.
-We utilize two complementary metrics to assess service quality: \begin{itemize} \item \textbf{Spatial Service Reliability ($P_{\text{cov}}$)}: Defined as the ratio of users whose achievable data rate exceeds the minimum QoS threshold $R_{\text{th}} = 1$ Mbps:
+In sparse environments, the priority shifts from capacity to coverage. \textit{Spatial service reliability} ($P_{\mathrm{cov}}$) is defined as the ratio of users whose achievable data rate exceeds the minimum \textit{quality of service} (QoS) threshold $R_{\mathrm{th}} = 1$ Mbps:

-\item \textbf{Guaranteed Minimum QoS}: We track the minimum user rate $\min(R_u)$ within the network to evaluate the worst-case service experience, ensuring that the system maintains basic connectivity even for the most remote users. \end{itemize}